Criticism of the Church of Jesus Christ of Latter-day Saints: Critics

-Joseph Smith and the early church (1820–1844)
+Public perception

+The LDS Church scored lower in favorability on two large 2022 US polls in comparison to other religions.
+It had the lowest percentage (15%) of any of the seven religious groups for those with a "favorable/somewhat favorable" view of the religion in the Pew Research Center survey, and nearly 3/4ths (71%) of American respondents held a "very or somewhat unfavorable" opinion of the LDS Church in the YouGov poll.
+In response to the negative findings in the Pew poll, LDS podcaster Susan M. Hinckley summarized some common criticisms stating, "the organization seems slow to change, reluctant to admit mistakes, unwilling to apologize, overly legalistic, and quick to spin every story to its advantage."

+Historical criticisms

 Polygamy

-Polygamy is perhaps the most controversial early LDS practice, and was a key contributing factor for Smith's murder.
-Under heavy pressure — Utah would not be accepted as a state if polygamy was practiced — the church formally and publicly renounced the practice in 1890.
+Polygamy is perhaps the most controversial early Mormon practice, and was a key contributing factor for Smith's murder.
+Under heavy pressure—Utah would not be accepted as a state if polygamy was practiced—the church formally and publicly renounced the practice in 1890.
 Utah's statehood soon followed.
 However, plural marriage remains a divisive issue, as despite the official renunciation of 1890, it still has sympathizers, defenders, and semi-secret practitioners.

-Sarah Pratt, first wife of Apostle Orson Pratt, in an outspoken critique of Mormon polygamy, said that polygamy:
+Sarah Pratt, first wife of apostle Orson Pratt, in an outspoken critique of Mormon polygamy, said that polygamy: